oscar-franzen/Thinkpad_X1_Carbon_6th/README.md

 `mate-calc`

 ## Good to remember keyboard commands
-setting | what it does
+keyboard combination | what it does
 --- | ---
 `ctrl+alt+f1` | go to console